 On the way to the Monte-Carlo tournament in 2018, I purposefully took a long layover in Switzerland.

 After the Road to Rafa series, I created this article to start the "Railways to Roger" series.
-It seemed an appropriate introduction to those new to Federer country.
+It seemed an appropriate introduction to those new to Federer's country.

-Rafa was pretty happy with seeing Zurich when Roger played tour guide for the "Match for Africa".
+A new book just released: Footsteps of Federer (March 2021) takes you through Switzerland.
+Rafa was pretty happy with visiting Zurich when Roger was the tour guide at the "Match for Africa".

 I can highly recommend this layover for anyone flying through Europe on Luftansa or Swiss Air (great lounge!).
 Aim to take an extended layover (at least 4 hours) if you want to check out Zurich.
 Even if you just are at the airport, I always find great souvenirs and authentic chocolates to share back home with my students and friends.